aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-fields/fields-overview/_index.md

 ### Formatting using the Current Thread’s Culture

 To control the culture used during field calculation, just set the **Thread.CurrentThread.CurrentCulture** property to a culture of your choice before invoking field calculation.

-Below example shows how to change the culture used in formatting fields during update.
+The following code example shows how to change the culture used in formatting fields during update:

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Fields-ChangeLocale-ChangeLocale.cs" >}}